Iconic Canadian Rockies – Photographing Famous Landscapes in and around Banff

 Finally, one of my most treasured spots – Two Jack Lake.
 A popular place, especially in the summer, it offers one of the best views of Mount Rundle in Banff National Park.
 I discovered it on my first visit to the Rocky Mountains and have been returning ever since.

-This spring evening was the day after the last ice disappear from the lake, finally revealing its full expanse.
-As the winds calmed and the sky lit up before sunset, the lake became a perfect mirror - reflecting Mount Rundle's snow-coated ridges while its crystal-clear water revealed stones on the lake floor below.
+This spring evening was the day after the last ice disappeared from the lake, finally revealing its full expanse.
+As the winds calmed and the sky lit up before sunset, the lake became a perfect mirror – reflecting Mount Rundle's snow-coated ridges while its crystal-clear water revealed stones on the lake floor below.

-More to Discover
+More to Discover in the Rockies

 BLOG | HOME | VIEW PRINTS